kbase/project_guides/Help_Desk_process.md

 Help Desk managers send a generic response (within one day) to the user notifying them that we will get them an answer soon.
 Unless the Help Desk managers can answer the question themselves, they assign the issue to the person they think is most likely to be able to address it.

+Within two business days, the assignee needs to add a comment to the ticket to either:
+- Acknowledge that they will handle the issue (even if not immediately), or
-**Within two business days, the assignee needs to look at the assigned issue and enter a comment in the ticket to indicate whether they are the right assignee**.
-If they are not, then they should indicate in a comment that they can't address it, and they should reassign to the right person if they know who that is, or say that they don't know who it should be assigned to.
+- Indicate that they are not the right person to do so.
+In this case, they should reassign to the right person if they know who that is, or request that it be reassigned.

 If you are assigned a ticket and you are the correct assignee, then you should provide a short answer that the Help Desk managers can send to the user.
 Please alert the Help Desk manager, Meghan, by referring to her in your comment (as @drakemn) so that she knows to forward your response to the user.